saurabhima/gsoc_LEADERBOARD/README.md

 ![alt text](https://raw.githubusercontent.com/saurabhima/gsoc_LEADERBOARD/Change_DB_MYSQL/Schema.png)

 __Database Name:__ donorworkflow

+However the function reference as well as pickle files from the previous database implementation have been kept intact for backward compatibility in commented mode.
+The name of called methods remain same for both types of database implementation.
 ### Flask Endpoint Description
   This section provides an overview of all the endpoints available to users in the Donor Management Workflow
   * __/__ - This module will launch index.html and give the default view of the application